I love my job, I really do!

 But for a while now, one of my passions is Cyber Security.

-I always found Hackers fascinating, the idea of transforming something to do something different is appealing.
+I always found Hackers fascinating, the idea of transforming something to do something different (that it probably isn’t supposed to do) is appealing.

 To a certain extent, we web designers do that too.
 In programming or for example in WordPress themes, there are limitations.